-Currently home to the Matador Restaurant, the Bill Brown Saloon (located at 7824 Leary Way NE) was built in 1913 by Bill Brown, Redmond's Mayor from 1919 to 1948.
+Currently home to the Matador Restaurant, the Bill Brown building was built in 1913 by Bill Brown, Redmond’s Mayor from 1919 to 1948.
 The building has had a wide variety of occupants including a dance hall, Town Council meeting place, barber shop, undertaker, interior designer, hardware store, dance studio, and restaurants.

-The Bill Brown Saloon building was constructed in 1913 by William Bill Brown.
-The saloon replaced a wooden structure built around 1910.
+The Bill Brown building was constructed in 1913 by William Bill Brown.
+This replaced a wooden structure built around 1910.
 Made of red brick, it was one of the town’s most handsome buildings and once the tallest building in Redmond.
 When first built, the first floor held a variety of establishments, including:

 A drug store